YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 .. parsed-literal::
    While adding triggers, bear in mind that triggers get replicated if you add them when replication is turned on.
 However, when you add triggers when replication is turned off, those triggers and the database updates resulting from the executing their trigger code do not get replicated.

-Here is an example to upgrade A and B deployed in an A→B replication configuration from r1.00 to r1.10.
+Here is an example to upgrade A and B deployed in an A→B replication configuration from r1.10 to r1.20.
 This example uses instructions from the “Upgrade the originating instance first (A→B)” procedure.

 .. parsed-literal::
-   source ./env A r1.00
+   source ./env A r1.10
    ./db_create
    ./repl_setup
    ./originating_start A B 4001
-   source ./env B r1.00
+   source ./env B r1.10
    ./db_create
    ./repl_setup
    ./replicating_start B 4001
-   source ./env A r1.00
+   source ./env A r1.10
    $ydb_dist/mumps -r %XCMD 'for i=1:1:100 set ^A(i)=i'
    ./status
-   source ./env B r1.00
+   source ./env B r1.10
    ./replicating_stop
-   source ./env A r1.00
+   source ./env A r1.10
    ./status
    ./originating_stop
    $ydb_dist/mupip set -replication=off -region "DEFAULT"
    $ydb_dist/dse dump -f 2>&1| grep "Region Seqno"
    #Perform a switchover to make B the originating instance.
-   source ./env A r1.10
+   source ./env A r1.20
    $ydb_dist/mumps -r ^GDE exit
    $ydb_dist/mupip set -journal=on,before_images,filename=A/gtm.mjl -noprevjnlfile -region "DEFAULT"
    #Perform the upgrade
    $ydb_dist/dse dump -fileheader 2>&1| grep "Region Seqno"
    #If Region Seqno is greater than the Region Seqno noted previously, run $ydb_dist/dse change -fileheader -req_seqno=<previously_noted_region_seqno>.
    ./repl_setup
-   #A is now upgraded to r1.10 and is ready to resume the role of the originating instance.
+   #A is now upgraded to r1.20 and is ready to resume the role of the originating instance.
 Shutdown B and reinstate A as the originating instance.
    ./originating_start A B 4001
-   source ./env B r1.10
+   source ./env B r1.20
    $ydb_dist/mumps -r ^GDE exit
    $ydb_dist/mupip set -journal=on,before_images,filename=B/gtm.mjl -noprevjnlfile -region "DEFAULT"
    #Perform the upgrade